 In addition, stockholders are required to pay taxes on cash dividends (pro rata distributions of net income).
-Thus, many argue that corporate income is taxed twice (double taxation), once at the corporate level and again at the individual level.
+Thus, many argue that corporate income is taxed twice (double taxation), once at the corporate level, and again at the individual level.

-From the foregoing, we can identify the following advantages and disadvantages of a corporation compared to proprietorship or partnership (Illustration 14-9).
+From the foregoing, we can identify the following advantages and disadvantages of a corporation compared to a proprietorship and partnership (Illustration 13-9).

-Advantages
+Advantages Disadvantages

-Separate legal existence Limited liability of stockholders Transferable ownership rights Ability to acquire capital Continuous life Corporation management-professional managers
+Separate legal existence Corporation management-separation of

+Limited liability of stockholders ownership and management

+Transferable ownership rights Government regulations

+Ability to acquire capital Additional taxes

+Continuous life

+Corporation management-professional

+managers